Double bass: Design

 There are two major approaches to the design outline shape of the double bass: the violin form (shown in the labelled picture in the construction section); and the viola da gamba form (shown in the header picture of this article).
 A third less common design, called the busetto shape, can also be found, as can the even more rare guitar or pear shape.
 The back of the instrument can vary from being a round, carved back similar to that of the violin, to a flat and angled back similar to the viol family.

 The double bass features many parts that are similar to members of the violin family, including a wooden, carved bridge to support the strings, two f-holes, a tailpiece into which the ball ends of the strings are inserted (with the tailpiece anchored around the endpin mount), an ornamental scroll near the pegbox, a nut with grooves for each string at the junction of the fingerboard and the pegbox and a sturdy, thick sound post, which transmits the vibrations from the top of the instrument to the hollow body and supports the pressure of the string tension.
-Unlike the rest of the violin family, the double bass still reflects influences from, and can be considered partly derived, from the viol family of instruments, in particular the violone, the lowest-pitched and largest bass member of the viol family.
+Unlike the rest of the violin family, the double bass still reflects influences, and can be considered partly derived, from the viol family of instruments, in particular the violone, the lowest-pitched and largest bass member of the viol family.
 For example, the bass is tuned in fourths, like a viol, rather than in fifths, which is the standard in the violin group.
 Also, notice that the 'shoulders' meet the neck in a curve, rather than the sharp angle seen among violins.
 As with the other violin and viol family instruments that are played with a bow (and unlike mainly plucked or picked instruments like guitar), the double bass's bridge has an arc-like, curved shape.
 This is done because with bowed instruments, the player must be able to play individual strings.
 If the double bass were to have a flat bridge, it would be impossible to bow the A and D strings individually.

 The double bass also differs from members of the violin family in that the shoulders are typically sloped and the back is often angled (both to allow easier access to the instrument, particularly in the upper range).
 Machine tuners are always fitted, in contrast to the rest of the violin family, where traditional wooden friction pegs are still the primary means of tuning.
 Lack of standardization in design means that one double bass can sound and look very different from another.